 The assessment of any tax or duty.

-Where the processing is necessary to exercise a right or obligation conferred or imposed by law upon Girlguiding.
+Where the processing is necessary to exercise a right or obligation conferred or imposed by law upon Girlguiding Anglia.

-You can find more information on exemption here: [Add Link to ICO guidance on exemptions]
+You can find more information on exemption here: [Add Link to ICO guidance on exemptions] https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/exemptions/